Chapter 4 : Let's Get Grizzly.

 “Henry, Ed, these are my friends Rose and Ivy,” She told them, sliding in next to the handsome Henry.
 Ivy grinned in greeting and sat down next to Lucy, so I took a seat next to the blue eyed Eddie.
 He held out a rough hand towards me, and I shook it, trying not to wince at the sly kick Lucy sent my under the table.

-“You know, I recognize you from the Three Broomsticks,” He said, and I decided that I liked his voice as well.
+“You know, I recognize you from the Three Broomsticks.”
+He said, and I decided that I liked his voice as well.
 It was warm and welcoming.
 I waitered at the Three Broomsticks some days, but not often.
 I was surprised that he recognized me, I certainly couldn’t remember seeing him before.
-But my were thoughts starting to get distant, and my fingertips were beginning to tingle.
+But my thoughts were starting to get distant, and my fingertips to tingle.
 Lucy’s Shots of Doom must have been stronger than she knew.

 Ed chuckled and shared an amused glance with his friend.